Armin Ronacher's Thoughts and Writings

 In the last few years a lot of centralized services did not develop like people wanted which I believe resulted in the pendulum prominently swinging towards decentralization.

-Decentralization promotes an utopian view of the world that I belief fails to address actual real problems in practice.
+Decentralization promotes an utopian view of the world that I believe fails to address actual real problems in practice.
 Yet on that decentralization wave a lot of projects are riding from crypto-currencies [1], defi or things such as Mastodon.
 All of these things have one thing in common: distrust.
 Some movements come from the distrust of governments or taxation, others come from the distrust of central services.

 In my mind the discussion about centralization and decentralization completely misses the point of the intended outcomes.
 Centralization or decentralization should really be an implementation detail of the solution to an actual problem.
 For that particular problem the solution might be one of those two things, or something in the middle.
 But out of principle it should be neither of those two things.